AndrasKovacs/smalltt/README.md

 Small type theory implementation.
 You can take a look at "examples.stt" for examples and description of syntax & features.

+You can install with `stack install`, then hit `smalltt` in a directory which contains `.stt` files.

 Currently, we have
   - Type-in-type
   - Higher-order unification